slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   **[Informed review]** The reviewer is able and encouraged to make an informed decision about what they're approving.
 The reviewer MUST be presented with a full, meaningful content diff between the proposed revision and the previously reviewed revision.
 For example, it is not sufficient to just indicate that a file changed without showing the contents.
 -   **[Context-specific approvals]** Approvals are for a specific context, such as a repo + target branch in git.
 Moving fully reviewed content from one context to another still requires review, except for well-understood automatic processes.
 For example, you do not need to review each change to cut a release branch, but you do need review when backporting changes from the main branch to an existing release branch.
 -   **[Atomic change sets]** Changes are recorded in the change history as a single revision that consists of the net delta between the proposed revision and the parent revision.
 In the case of a nonlinear version control system, where a revision can have more than one parent, the diff must be against the "first common parent" between the parents.
 In other words, when a feature branch is merged back into the main branch, only the merge itself is in scope.
+-   **[Record keeping]** Provenance must include the timestamp and the state of proposed revision at the point when each approval was granted.
+This is most relevant when the proposal content is allowed to change after aprovals have been granted.

 #### Different actors